-To make sure Oracea is safe for you, tell your doctor if you have:
+To make sure Oracea is safe for you, tell your doctor if you have ever had:

 asthma or sulfite allergy;

-Doxycycline passes into breast milk and may affect bone and tooth development in a nursing baby.
-You should not breast-feed while you are taking Oracea.
+Doxycycline can pass into breast milk and may affect bone and tooth development in a nursing infant.
+Do not breastfeed while you are taking this medicine.

 Children should not use Oracea.
 This medicine can cause permanent yellowing or graying of the teeth in children younger than 8 years old.

 Children should use doxycycline only in cases of severe or life-threatening conditions such as anthrax or Rocky Mountain spotted fever.
 The benefit of treating a serious condition may outweigh any risks to the child's tooth development.

 How should I take Oracea?